skypjack/entt/docs/md/config.md

 ## ENTT_PAGE_SIZE

 As is known, the ECS module of `EnTT` is based on _sparse sets_.
-What is less known perhaps is that these are paged to reduce memory consumption in some corner cases.<br/>
+What is less known perhaps is that these are paged to reduce memory consumption.<br/>
-The default size of a page is 16kB but users can adjust it if appropriate.
+Default size of pages (that is, the number of elements they contain) is 4096 but users can adjust it if appropriate.
 In all case, the chosen value **must** be a power of 2.

 ## ENTT_ASSERT